stianp/open-source-cs/README.md

 Scroll down to the bottom for the complete list of courses.

+This is forked from ForrestKnight's open source computer science degree program, tailored with my personal biases.

 ## Who Is This For?

 This is for you if some of these descriptions fit you.